dardardan/GitHub-Intro/README.md

 # GitHub-Intro
-A simple Python program to print Hello, World!
+A Sample Python program to print Hello, World!